GabrielVictor159/NodeRed-VsCode-DevContainer/Readme.md

 ## Build a docker file

+To build a Docker image, use the following command:

-`docker build . -t <tag value>` this docker has EDITOR_ENABLED by default false, and image alpine to use in nodered runtime.
+`docker build . -t <tag value>`

+The default configuration for the Docker image has `EDITOR_ENABLED` set to false, and it uses the Minimal image for the NodeRED runtime.

 ### Log Level:
-Level of logging to be recorded.
-Options are:
+Specify the log level using one of the following options:
 * fatal - only those errors which make the application unusable should be recorded
 * error - record errors which are deemed fatal for a particular request + fatal errors
 * warn - record problems which are non fatal + errors + fatal errors